stephenchung27/interviews/README.md

 ## LeetCode Grind

-The reality of technical interviews is that it is a flawed system, dependent on luck.
+The reality of technical interviews is that it is a flawed system that's dependent on luck.
 You can get a problem at an interview that you solved the day before and pass.
-Some problems are unnecessarily difficult unless you've solved them before.
+Some problems are unnecessarily difficult unless you've solved them at least once.
 But don't be discouraged!
 The point of this entire guide is to help you develop a "tool kit" of problem-solving methods.
 Very soon, you will be able to solve complex problems that you don't even know how to approach right now.

 Unfortunately, this part is less structured than the 4-week sprint.
 Now, all the daily problems and motivation will have to come from yourself.
 You will need to identify topics you are struggling with, which requires a certain level of awareness and introspection.
 Then, you have to have the patience to drill yourself on these problems until you're able to solve them, without any help, within a short time period.